What do you think about time perception? Does time exist in its own right, or is it just in our minds?

 Atomic clocks are the most accurate measure of time we have.
 They set the standard time in our age.
 Atomic clocks work by using an electronic oscillator at microwave frequency, in the same way as a grandfather clock with a pendulum, but at the atomic level.

 Researchers have suggested that the brain contains a primitive kind of clock, consisting of a pacemaker and an accumulator.
-There’s an internal pulsation that’s measured by accumulation of pulses.
+There’s an internal pulsation that’s measured by the accumulation of pulses.

 2. Why does time appear to go faster as we age?